Jobs for Graduate Students

 Writing Interns in the Humanities Common Core

 A writing intern is a graduate student who provides a writing instruction component in one of the year-long humanities common core courses that are mandatory for all University of Chicago first-year students.
 You can become an intern in one of two ways.
-First, after you apply to the Writing Program and are accepted, you may be placed directly into an "intern-track" position, in which case you train for a quarter in Spring or Summer 2014 and work during the 2014-2015 academic year.
-Second, you may be accepted as a Lector in the Little Red Schoolhouse (Advanced Academic and Professional Writing), in which case you'll train during fall quarter of 2014 work as a Lector in Winter and/or Spring of 2015, and then become eligible either to continue Lectoring at the graduate level or to accept a position as an Intern.
+First, after you apply to the Writing Program and are accepted, you may be placed directly into an "intern-track" position, in which case you train for a quarter in Spring or Summer and work during the following academic year.
+Second, you may be accepted as a Lector in the Little Red Schoolhouse (Advanced Academic and Professional Writing), in which case you'll train during Fall quarter and work as a Lector in Winter and/or Spring of the same academic year.
+As an experienced Lector, you'd then become eligible to continue Lectoring at the graduate level, or to return to Interning.

 Interning: pragmatic matters

 What exactly do interns do?
-Each intern is assigned to a Humanities Common Core class of no more than twenty students.
+Each intern is assigned to a Humanities Common Core class of no more than seventeen to nineteen students.
 The class is taught by a University of Chicago faculty member.
 The intern's responsibilities fall into four categories:

 - The intern divides the section into seminar groups of no more than seven students each.
 For each group, the intern leads a sequence of writing seminars that teach advanced academic writing, using as sample texts the papers that students have turned in for the Humanities core course.
 This writing seminar sequence (Humanities 19100) meets an average of three to four times a quarter, and is required for all undergraduate students.
 During Autumn quarter, each of the seminar groups meets for at least three sessions of one hour and twenty minutes each.
 After Autumn quarter, the intern may design a curriculum that combines seminars with one-on-one meetings.